 The best walking socks will keep you comfy and protected whether you're embarking on a full-afternoon countryside ramble or hitting the pavement for some sightseeing.
-In fact, donning a decent pair of socks is never a bad idea.
-Even shoes that feel super-comfy on a walk to the local corner shop can start to rub after a few hours of wear.
+In fact, investing in a decent pair of socks is never a bad idea.
+Even shoes that feel super-comfy on a walk to the local corner shop can start to rub after a few hours of wear, and we all know how quickly cheap socks can wear through.

 If you're doing a proper summer walk, your first investment should be a pair of the best walking shoes for men or walking shoes for women.
 But when you're buying, don't forget about your socks.
 Good socks are a relatively small investment that can make all the difference to your comfort levels, not to mention being the first stop in preventing blisters.